|Dates||Fall Semester 2014*|

 London Semester Internships

-This program is offered every fall to students of all majors at both the graduate and undergraduate levels, including international students.
+This program is offered every fall to students of all majors, international students, and students who attend universities other than George Mason University.

 The Center for Global Education, in partnership with Anglo Educational Services, offers students the unique opportunity to participate in a professional academic internship in London.
 Students are placed in unpaid professional internships for academic credit, based on their course work, skills and personal interests.